Empower Future Leaders

 Online and Face-to-Face

-Our Master of Science in Counseling offers face-to-face and hybrid courses at our Commerce campus, the Dallas location, the Mesquite location and the Collin Higher Education Center.
+Our Master of Science in Counseling offers face-to-face and hybrid courses at our Commerce campus, the Dallas and the Mesquite location.

 For an up to date list of course offerings, locations and times, please check the schedule of classes, which is subject to change.